-Twitter is one of the largest social media platforms with more than 330 million active monthly users.
-What started as a microblogging site is now a reliable social media network that is used by both businesses and individuals including celebs.
+Twitter is one of the largest social media platforms with 237.8 million active users daily around the world, a number that has been steadily rising year over year.
+What started as a microblogging site is now a reliable social media network that is used by both businesses and individuals including celebrities.
 However, like many other social media platforms, it faces one major problem – the presence of fake accounts.

 There are two ways to report Twitter accounts: